-- Prepare final engineers' estimates for all trunkline projects let for construction. - Provide coordination and support for automated survey and engineering systems and standards. - Maintain statewide survey information and surveying infrastructure used by both MDOT and non-MDOT entities. - Coordinate the review and implementation of innovative contracting methods to deliver construction project.
+- Prepare final engineers' estimates for all trunkline projects let for work. - Provide coordination and support for automated survey and engineering systems and standards. - Maintain statewide survey information and surveying infrastructure used by both MDOT and non-MDOT entities. - Coordinate the review and implementation of innovative contracting methods to deliver projects.